 Dufferin Islands is a quiet, lightly wooded area that is about 10 acres in size.
 It has a number of walking paths marked by creeks that gently snake through the property.
 There are walking bridges and the area is nestled at the foot of the heavily treed Niagara Escarpment.

 In the winter, Dufferin Islands is home to many of the displays in the world-famous Festival of Lights, a driving tour of spectacular Christmas-themed lighting displays.
 It’s so pretty, in fact, it’s hard to imagine that the Duff, as locals sometimes call it, is man-made.

 A wide range of birds and insects live at Dufferin Islands, and the ducks and Canadian geese that stop on the waters there have been an attraction for photographers over the decades.

 In the late 1700s, this site contained a grist mill and incredibly was also used as an iron ore mill.
 But the mills were burned by American forces during the War of 1812.

 At one point it was also known as the Burning Spring, a popular tourist destination in the nineteenth century.
 A natural gas well was uncovered during mill construction, according to Niagara Falls historian Sherman Zavitz.
 Sniffing money in the air, the owner at the time capped the spring with a barrel, added a pipe to vent the gas, and lit it.

-The website AllTrails.com lists Dufferin Islands as a 2.3-kilometre loop trail that is wheelchair and kid-friendly, and a good place for hiking, walking and trail running.
+The website AllTrails.com lists Dufferin Islands as a 2.3-kilometer loop trail that is wheelchair and kid-friendly, and a good place for hiking, walking, and trail running.

 There is no charge for families to stop and enjoy time at the Dufferin Islands, and parking is free.
 It’s a nice rest stop or place for a family picnic amid the hustle and bustle of Clifton Hill, the falls, and the many other busy tourist destinations.
 It’s open year-round and is a popular spot for wedding photographs and family gatherings.